-The paper's methodological contribution inheres in our novel supply function (arising from firms' differential ability to realize state-dependent latent profit), our model of how consumers infer latent quantities from marketclearing prices, and the tractable "Bellman" characterization of interior equilibrium.
-The paper's substantive conclusions include the deviation of equilibrium prices and add-ons from their rational-expectations benchmarks, the equilibrium shift from latent to salient price components as the set of consumer types expands, and the demonstration that market outcomes respond to exogenous variables in ways that are impossible under rational expectations.
+The paper's methodological contributions consist of our novel supply function (arising from firms' differential ability to realize state-dependent latent profit), our model of how consumers infer latent quantities from market-clearing prices, and the tractable "Bellman" characterization of interior equilibrium.
+The paper's substantive conclusions include the deviation of equilibrium price components from their rational-expectations benchmarks, and the demonstration that market outcomes respond to exogenous variables in ways that are impossible in REE.